Before You Move In

 Your new home may have entry points that need to be closed off to the larger critters, such as mice, squirrels, and bats.
 There are also things you can do to protect your home from the little creatures.
 Check for the following:

 - Add mesh screens to vents, windows, and attics.

 - Seal holes around pipes entering your new home.

 - Remove living or dead plants touching your house.

-- Make sure 4 inches of the foundation is showing.
+- Make sure 4 inches of the foundation are showing.

 While You Move In

 Try to keep doors closed as much as possible.
-If you see any signs of pests, alert a pest control company for help in removing the critters, insects, or vermin.
-Make sure to stack empty boxes in a secure place as you remove the contents and don’t pile them against a wall where something can hide.
+If you see any signs of pests, alert a pest control company to remove the critters, insects, or vermin.
+Make sure to stack empty boxes in a secure place as you remove the contents, and don’t pile them against a wall where something can hide.

 After You Move In

-You want to feel safe and secure in your new home, and one of the best ways to do that is to make sure it is pest free.
-As the old adage says, “Better safe than sorry,” and that is especially true when it comes to dealing with pests.
+You want to feel safe and secure in your new home, and one of the best ways to do that is to make sure it is pest-free.
+As the adage says, “Better safe than sorry,” which is especially true when dealing with pests.